Shaikh-areeb/CapStone-Project-2/README.md

 This creates the need for a robust and data-driven solution to estimate diamond prices reliably and transparently.

 # Challenges
-1) **Outliers:** Managing outliers to ensure they do not overly bias the model while retaining their valid variability.
+1) **Outliers:-** Managing outliers to ensure they do not overly bias the model while retaining their valid variability.
-2) **Categorical Features:** Encoding qualitative attributes like cut, color, and clarity effectively for both tree-based and scaling-based models.
+2) **Categorical Features:-** Encoding qualitative attributes like cut, color, and clarity effectively for both tree-based and scaling-based models.
-3) **Model Tuning:** Balancing computation time during hyperparameter tuning for a large dataset.
+3) **Model Tuning:-** Balancing computation time during hyperparameter tuning for a large dataset.

 # Practical Applications 💁